 Is 4K security cameras worth it?

 4K cameras are worth the upgrade and price if you have the means to utilize its features.
-For example, if you only need surveillance for a residential home, paying extra for 4K cameras may not be required.
+For example, if you only need surveillance for a residential home, paying extra for

 Is 1080p enough for a security camera?